awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 The main steps for deployment are:
 1. _Complete prerequisites._ Ensure there is an AWS IoT certificate and private key created and accessible locally for use.
-2. _Create the Amazon SageMaker training job._ We will use an example notebook from Amazon SageMaker to create the model with a Amazon SageMaker training job.
+2. _Train the ML model._ We will use an example notebook from Amazon SageMaker to train the model with the Image Classification Algorithm provided by Amazon SageMaker.
 3. _Generate and launch the CloudFormation stack._ This will create the Lambda functions, the Greengrass resources, and an AWS IoT thing to be used as the Greengrass Core.
 The certificate will be associated with the newly created Thing.
 At the end, a Greengrass deployment will be created and ready to be pushed to the Greengrass core hardware.
 4. _Create the config.json file_, using the outputs from the CloudFormation.
 Then place all files into the `/greengrass/certs` and `/greengrass/config` directories.
 5. _Deploy to Greengrass_.
 From the AWS Console, perform a Greengrass deployment that will push